ha-jdbc/ha-jdbc/src/site/markdown/doc.md

 :	Does nothing.
 	Use this strategy for read-only clusters, or if you know for a fact that the target database is already in sync.

+dump-restore
+:	Performs a native dump/restore from the source to the target database.
+	Unlike other sync strategies, this strategy can synchronize both the schema and data.

 full
 :	Truncates each table in the target database and inserts data from the source database.
 	<table>